BMW 7 Series Summary

 BMW 7 Series Highlights

 In M Sport guise, the 2016 7 Series looks a little too in-your-face, what with those M-Sport styled bumpers that look aggressive.
-However, the design on the 'Design Pure Excellence' variant is softer and will be the choice among buyers.
+However, the design on the 'Design Pure Excellence' variant is softer and will be the choice among buyers, which, also is a bargain considering the BMW 7 Series on-road price for the M Sport trim is almost half as much.
 Up-front, the kidney grille is larger, flanked by stylish headlamps with question mark-shaped edges.
 It also features BMW's signature LED DRLs.
 The shapely front bumper also sports some chrome trim on the lower portion.
 Viewed from the side, the 7 Series comes across as a long car, with some more chrome found under the doors, going all the way to the rear.
 And the optional 20-inch wheels do look rather sporty.
 There's quite a bit of chrome at the rear too – particularly around the exhausts, the rear bumper and in between the three-dimensional-like U-shaped tail lamps.

 The 2016 BMW 7 Series for the diesel variants are as follows: 730Ld Eminence, Design Pure Excellence, Design Pure Excellence Signature and M Sport.
 The petrol variants include the 740Li Design Pure Excellence Signature.
 Features include ambient lighting, seats with heating, cooling and massage function, a sunroof, sunblinds, an air freshener system, a 20-speaker Harman Kardon audio system, display key that lets you check the temperature, range etc. In overseas markets, the key will let the owner call the car from the parking lot to the destination he is standing at.
-There's even a remote control function that lets you control the settings of your rear seat.
+There's even a remote-control function that lets you control the settings of your rear seat.
 You also get air suspension, four-zone climate control, iDrive system with navigation and gesture control, an optional Bowers & Wilkins audio system and BMW Night Vision.
-On the safety front, it is equipped with 6 dual-stage airbags, ABS with brake assist, ESP, traction control, 360-degree cameras, rain-sensing wipers and rear parking sensors.
+On the safety front, all BMW 7 Series variants are equipped with 6 dual-stage airbags, ABS with brake assist, ESP, traction control, 360-degree cameras, rain-sensing wipers and rear parking sensors.

-The cabin of the 7 Series oozes craftsmanship – right from the light-coloured wood grain, brushed metal and soft leather upholstery to the contrast stitching and the well crafted dashboard.
-The iDrive system can be operated via a touchscreen and a few gesture controls, apart from the regular touchpad and click-wheel.
+The cabin of the 7 Series oozes craftsmanship – right from the light-coloured wood grain, brushed metal and soft leather upholstery to the contrast stitching and the well-crafted dashboard.
+You get remarkably well-designed interiors for the price.
+BMW 7 Series also boasts the iDrive system can be operated via a touchscreen and a few gesture controls, apart from the regular touchpad and click-wheel.
 The front seats are well bolstered, and the space at the rear is great.
 There's ample legroom and headroom, and the rear chairs even recline, while the armrest in the centre folds down.
 It also consists of seat controls and a Samsung tablet that gives you access to a host of settings for the infotainment, ambient lighting etc. The front passenger seat can be folded forward to free up space, while also relieving the footrest behind it.
 And while the M Sport variant gets paddle-shifters, the other ones do not.
 Boot space is massive at 520 litres.

 Engine Specifications & Performance